 - Wolves (Ghost Recon): Tanks with increased health and shielding abilities that protect the team.

 - Cleaners (The Division): Aggressive gunners with high damage abilities.

 - Outcasts (The Division): XDefiant's main healer role.

 - Echelon (Splinter Cell): Support characters that can provide intel to the team and deny intel to opponents.

-XDefiant's beta will have 10 maps and five modes
+XDefiant's closed test had 10 maps and five modes

 Ubisoft is going big on maps right out of the game with XDefiant.
-In August's upcoming test, players will have access to seven arena maps (think Call of Duty) and three linear maps.
+In the August 2021 closed test, players had access to seven arena maps (think Call of Duty) and three linear maps.

 The two map types each have unique modes suited to their shape.
 Escort (which sounds like a mode similar to Overwatch's Payload ) can probably only be played on linear maps, for example.
 Here are the five modes Ubisoft is talking about: